HicaroD/WordleSolver/README.md

 # WordleSolver
-An algorithm to solve Wordle puzzles.
+:green_square: An algorithm to solve Wordle puzzles.